infochimps-labs/ironfan-pantry/cookbooks/silverware/README.md

 * discover the most recent chef node for that service.
 * get the 'public_ip' for a service -- the address that nodes in the larger world should use
 * get the 'private_ip' for a service -- the address that nodes on the local subnet / private cloud should use
+* get the 'private_hostname' for a service -- the hostname that nodes on the local subnet / private cloud should use

 #### Implementation